Tomi-15/cfgConfig/README.md

 To create a Configuration Manager, you will use the ```ConfigurableManager``` class and the ```Make(string, string)``` method, which take two arguments:

 `path` **String**

-The path of the directory where the Configuration Manager will store configuration files
+>The path of the directory where the Configuration Manager will store configuration files

+`identifier` **String**
+>An unique identifier name for the manager

 ``` csharp
 var manager = ConfigurableManager.Make($"{Directory.GetCurrentDirectory()}\\Settings", "myManager")